opnsense/docs/source/manual/how-tos/wireguard-client.rst

 Introduction
 ------------

-WireGuard is a simple, fast VPN using modern `cryptography <https://www.WireGuard.com/protocol>`__.
-It aims to be faster and simpler than IPsec whilst also being a considerably more performant alternative to OpenVPN.
+WireGuard is a simple, fast VPN protocol using modern `cryptography <https://www.WireGuard.com/protocol>`__.
+It aims to be faster and less complex than IPsec whilst also being a considerably more performant alternative to OpenVPN.
 Initially released for the Linux kernel, it is now cross-platform and widely deployable.
-It is under heavy development and was included in the Linux kernel v5.6 in `March 2020 <https://arstechnica.com/gadgets/2020/03/WireGuard-vpn-makes-it-to-1-0-0-and-into-the-next-linux-kernel>`__.

 This article describes setting up a central WireGuard server, running on OPNsense and configuring a client.